 Artist, Que Rock, from Nipissing First Nation, created this mural in honour of the 215 children found in May 2021 by Tk’əmlúps te Secwépemc First Nations in Kamloops, B.C., and the many more graves that continue to be found across Turtle Island.

-The work depicts a sun on its left, representing the Seven Grandfather Teachings of humility, courage, honesty, wisdom, truth, respect and love, while its right features Grandmother Moon, representing the connection to Turtle Island, the water nation and Mother Earth.
-At the mural’s centre, children are carried by eagles to the spirit world; the eagles carry fish for the healing journey.
+On the left, the sun symbolizes the Seven Grandfather Teachings of humility, courage, honesty, wisdom, truth, respect, and love.
+On the right, Grandmother Moon with the colours of the traditional medicine wheel represents the connection to Turtle Island, the water nation, and Mother Earth.
+In the middle, eagles carry children to the spirit world, holding fish for the healing journey.

 The project was started by Elder Whabagoon, the First Peoples Leadership Advisor to the Dean, and supported by the Daniels Art Directive (DAD), a student-led group, with the Office of External Relations and Outreach.